This Property Is Condemned: Production

 The play had been performed on television in 1958 starring Zina Bethune in Three by Tennessee.

 Film rights were owned by Ray Stark of Seven Arts, who had enjoyed a big success making a film of Tennessee Williams' Night of the Iguana.
 The script was written by Francis Ford Coppola, who was then under contract with Seven Arts.
 He had directed the play in college.
 The film was originally going to star Elizabeth Taylor and be directed by Richard Burton (who had been in Iguana), with Taylor to be paid $1 million.
 Seven Arts set up the film at Paramount as part of a slate of productions; others included The Man Who Would Be King, Oh Dad Poor Dad, Assault on a Queen, My Last Duchess, and Where the Tiger Sleeps.
 Both Taylor and Burton, though, dropped out of the project.
 The lead role instead went to Natalie Wood, and she approved Sydney Pollack as director.

 Ray Stark offered the job of producing to John Houseman.
 It was the first film Houseman had produced where he joined the project after the lead star had already been selected and the script had already been written.
 Houseman wrote in his memoirs, "[A]ll important decisions on the picture would be made by Stark, who (though he could not have been more thoughtful and pleasant) was in the habit of making them capriciously, unilaterally, and often without informing anyone until long after they had gone into effect."
 Houseman says Sydney Pollack tried to force him out of the film, and that five different writers worked on the script.

 Filming took place partly on location in Bay Saint Louis, Mississippi, and New Orleans.
 Houseman wrote, "Some of our footage, particularly the scenes between Natalie and her mother, had real dramatic quality, and Bronson lent his own special kind of energy to a scene at the water hole.
 But our love scenes (the combined product of five well-paid Hollywood writers) made little sense."

 The locomotive used in the film was Reader Railroad No. 1702.
 Today, it now operates excursions on the Great Smoky Mountains Railroad.

 Reception

+Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther called the film "as soggy, sentimental a story of a po' little white-trash gal as ever oozed from the pen of Tennessee Williams or out of the veins of scriptwriters in Hollywood", and felt that the two main characters were "wholly implausible."

 Variety called it "handsomely mounted, well-acted... adult without being sensational, and touching without being maudlin."

-Filmink argued the film "is fatally sunk by continued attempts to make Redford’s character sympathetic."
+In the 21st century, Filmink argued the film "is fatally sunk by continued attempts to make Redford’s character sympathetic."